cmp1129/HeartClicker/README.md

 ## About HeartClicker

-Heart Clicker is a web application that generates random love phrases every time we "click" on the image.
+Heart Clicker is a web application that generates random love phrases every time we "click" on the heart image.

-Possible improvements:
-1- Add a counter for the times you have tapped on the heart.
-2- Add an icon of a love letter that shows all the phrases that have already appeared on the screen.
-3- Add a gallery of hearts so you can change the default color of the heart.

 ## Possible improvements